Strako/PixelArtDEMO/README.md

-Downlaod and run form de executable file, source code is not proivded
+Download and run from the executable file, source code is not proivded